 An estate plan is easier said than done.
 It's a good idea to work with a professional who can keep you on the right track when it comes to managing your finances and your personal affairs.

-These professionals include notaries and lawyers, who have the legal expertise to help put together your plan.
+These professionals include notaries and lawyers (Website in french only), who have the legal expertise to help put together your plan.
 Financial planners are not as familiar to most people as lawyers and notaries, but they can also help.

 Talk to a Notary